(please note that I have presented Autoimmunity Seperately on another page). (See link bottom of this page)

 7) Increased levels of Anergy, and Apoptosis of antigen -specific cells. (see Anergy and Apoptosis)

 8)Accumulation of mutations, including mitochondrial mutations.
+(Polymorphisms)

 Mitochondria: The mitochondria are normal structures called organelles in cells.
 They are located in the cell's cytoplasm outside the nucleus.